S&P 500, Dow rise on boost from bank earnings

 Earnings at S&P 500 firms had dropped 12.8% in the first quarter of 2020 and 30.6% in the second, according to IBES data from Refinitiv.

-Cryptocurrency and blockchain-related firms including Riot Blockchain and Marathon Digital Holdings rose ahead of Coinbase Global Inc’s listing on the Nasdaq, a day after bitcoin hit a record high of over $63,000.
+Cryptocurrency and blockchain-related firms including Riot Blockchain (RIOT.O) and Marathon Digital Holdings (MARA.O) rose ahead of Coinbase Global Inc's (COIN.O) listing on the Nasdaq, a day after bitcoin hit a record high of over $63,000.

+Advancing issues outnumbered decliners by a 2.40-to-1 ratio on the NYSE and by a 2.05-to-1 ratio on the Nasdaq.

 Our Standards: The Thomson Reuters Trust Principles.